 (c) The enforcing agent may accept other disinfecting materials or methods after they have been demonstrated to provide a readily measurable residual.
-Such materials or methods must not be dangerous to public health or create objectionable physiological effects.In addition to the requirements in subsections (a) and (b), a spray ground and water features with an ultraviolet light disinfection system shall be disinfected continuously at a minimum of 40 mJ/cm2 by the ultraviolet light disinfection units while the spray ground and water features are in use.
+Such materials or methods must not be dangerous to public health or create objectionable physiological effects.
+In addition to the requirements in subsections (a) and (b), a spray ground and water features with an ultraviolet light disinfection system shall be disinfected continuously at a minimum of 40 mJ/cm2 by the ultraviolet light disinfection units while in use.
 If the ultraviolet dosage rate drops below 40 mJ/cm2 the operator shall close the spray ground and water features.

-(d) The enforcing agent may accept other disinfecting materials or methods after the pool operator has demonstrated to the enforcing agent that they the materials or methods provide a readily measurable disinfectant residual in the public pool.
-The pool operator shall demonstrate to the enforcing agent that such materials or methods are at least as effective as the required chlorine concentration and shalldo not cause have adverse physiological effects to pool users.

-(e) The pool operator shall maintain a test kit for measuring the disinfectant residual, pH, and, if used, cyanuric acid concentration, if used, at the public pool.
+(d) The enforcing agent may accept other disinfecting materials or methods after the pool operator has demonstrated to the enforcing agent that they provide a readily measurable disinfectant residual in the public pool.
+The pool operator shall demonstrate to the enforcing agent that such materials or methods are at least as effective as the required chlorine concentration and shall not cause adverse physiological effects to pool users. (e) The pool operator shall maintain a test kit for measuring the disinfectant residual, pH and cyanuric acid, if used, at the public pool.
 This test kit shall be available for use by the pool operator and the enforcing agent at all times the public pool is in use.
-The chlorine or bromine test kit shall be the Dediethyl-Pp-PphenyleneDediamine (DPD) type or otherwise be capable of testing free=halogen residual.
-Chlorine test kits shall be capable of testing for free=chlorine and total= chlorine, such that combined chlorine levelsconcentrations can be determined.
+The chlorine or bromine test kit shall be the Diethyl-P-Phenylene that combined chlorine levels can be determined.